MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/omni-channel-readme.md

 The topic explains the known issues and limitations of Omni-channel Engagement Hub.

-## Agents recieve delayed when the chat ends
+## Agents recieve delayed notification when the chat ends
 Customer ends the chat by selecting the Close **X** button on the chat widget.
 Closing the chat ends the chat without a confirmation message.
 After the customer closes the chat, agent receives the chat information with a delay.

 ## Support for emojis